-The Arbitrator was well within his authority when he interpreted Article 19, Part E, Section 5(2) to permit him to consider Mayor's Order 2008-92.
+In its denial of the MPD's Arbitration Review Request, the Board found that the Arbitrator was well within his authority when he interpreted Article 19, Part E, Section 5(2) to permit him to consider Mayor's Order 2008-92.
 The Arbitrator was "the judge of the admissibility and relevancy of evidence submitted in an arbitration proceeding."
-Howard Univ. v.
+See Howard Univ. v.
 Metro.
 Campus Police Officer's Union, 519 F. Supp.
 2d 27, 36-37 (D.D.C.
 2007), aff'd 512 F.3d 716 (D.C.
 Cir.
 2008) (quoting Pompano-Windy City Partners v.
 Bear Stearns & Co., 794 F.Supp.
 1265, 1277 (S.D.N.Y.
 1992).
 FOP offered an exhibit to which MPD voiced no objection during the proceedings.
 The Arbitrator interpreted Article 19, Part E, Section 5(2) of the parties' CBA to permit him to consider evidence that had not been objected to before the record was closed.
 (See Award at p.
 23).
 The Arbitrator's determination, that a party must object at the time of the proceeding, is consistent with the general admonition that parties are not allowed to keep some of their objections in their "hip pockets."
-Drivers, Chauffeurs A Helpers Local Union No. 639 v.
+See Drivers, Chauffeurs A Helpers Local Union No. 639 v.
 District of Columbia, 631 A.2d 1205, 1219 (D.C.
 1993); See also Sup.Ct.R.Civ.P.
 51(c) (parties must timely object to preserve issues).
 The Arbitrator therefore considered the terms of the CBA, gave his interpretation of the contract as bargained for by the parties, and properly exercised his authority to admit and consider Mayor's Order 2008-92.
 (See Metro.
 Campus Police Officer's Union, 519 F. Supp.
 2d at 36-37.)

 The same holds true of the Arbitrator's decision not to reopen the hearing to consider MPD's new evidence.
 "It is well-established that a highly deferential standard applies to arbitration decisions ... [and] it is equally well-established that courts are even more deferential regarding procedural decisions."
-American Postal Workers Union v.
+See American Postal Workers Union v.
 United States Postal Serv., 362 F. Supp.
 2d 284,289 (D.D.C.
 2005).
 Indeed, in arbitration proceedings, "[t]he required deference applies particularly to the arbitrators' procedural rulings. . . ."
-Nat'l Football League Players Ass'n v.
+See Nat'l Football League Players Ass'n v.
 Office and Professional Employees Intern, Union Local 2 947 F.Supp.
 540, 545 (D.D.C.
 1996).
 The Arbitrator determined that he must make his decision on the facts as they existed at the time of the hearing.
 (See Award at 23).
 MPD's new evidence, Mayor's Order 2009-117, was not signed until two days after the hearing.
-The Arbitrator's decision to reject consideration of this evidence, and his decision not to reopen the hearing fell well within his authority to control the proceedings.
-Metro.
+Once again, the Board found that the Arbitrator's decision to reject consideration of this evidence, and his decision not to reopen the hearing fell well within his authority to control the proceedings.
+See Metro.
 Campus Police Officer's Union, 519 F. Supp.
 2d at 36-37.

-The Arbitrator had the authority to consider Mayor's Order 2008-92, and MPD therefore did not provide any basis to modify or set aside the Award under the CMPA,
+The Board found that the Arbitrator had the authority to consider Mayor's Order 2008-92, and MPD therefore did not provide any basis to modify or set aside the Award under the CMPA,